17 Persuasive Advertising Techniques & Examples to Boost Sales

 It’s one of the major persuasive advertising techniques used broadly to create trust in your brand.
 We know that the framework of persuasive ads depends on three facets: Pathos, Logos, and Ethos.
 I’ve discussed enough examples of persuasive ads using pathos, which appeals to emotion like humor, bandwagon effect, and scarcity principle, and ethos, which appeals to credibility or character like celebrity endorsement!

-Now, we’ll explore the concept of logos, an appeal to logic in persuasive ads.
+Now, we’ll explore the concept of logos, an appeal to logic in persuasive devices in advertising.
 An ad that uses logos will provide all the facts and figures you need to grasp what the product truly offers.
 You can use rhetorical appeal to logic with storytelling and visualization.

 This Instagram post for pets noted down every feature that the brand offers.
 If you want cute and appealing pet ads for social media, check out DocHipo’s other templates.